|

 down and line up behind the pace car.
 Typically this flag is waved when there has been

-an accident or when debris is spotted on the track. |
+an accident or when debris is spotted on the racing surface. |

 |

 The red flag indicates that all competition must immediately come to a halt.
-This

 includes the drivers on the race track, all pit crews servicing cars on pit road,